Is your baby or toddler waking really frequently at night?

 This is because when the body’s stress response system (the HPA-axis / sympathetic nervous system) is activated, it can make it hard to fall asleep / stay asleep.
 Little ones experiencing stress may also have a heightened need to be close to their parent/caregiver when they sleep.

-Common possiblities include starting daycare, adjusting to a change in caregivers, the arrival of a new sibling, and other big changes / events (including family gatherings, travel etc.).
+Common possibilities include starting daycare, adjusting to a change in caregivers, the arrival of a new sibling, and other big changes / events (including family gatherings, travel etc.).
+If a trusted parent or caregiver is stressed, this can also affect a little one.

-Some little ones will not find these changes particularly stressful while others may, so it does depend on the individual, but certainly something to keep in mind if you’ve noticed an increase in night wakefulness that coincides with a stressful event or period.
+Some little ones will not find these things particularly stressful while others may, so it does depend on the individual (it often depends on temperament), but it’s certainly something to keep in mind if you’ve noticed an increase in night wakefulness that coincides with a stressful event or period.

-If you’re pretty sure this is the cause of the wakefulness, then it will usually be a case of riding it out and supporting your little one as best you can by responding to / meeting their needs (which may include having them sleep close to you/another trusted caregiver at night), and working with any other caregivers to do the same.
+If you’re pretty sure stress is the cause of the wakefulness, it’s usually be a case of riding it out and supporting your little one as best you can by responding to / meeting their needs (which may include having them sleep close to you/another trusted caregiver at night), and working with any other caregivers to do the same.
+And remember: this too shall pass.

-This is not commonly focused on out there in the world of baby sleep (yet!) but has to be the most common cause of frequent night waking that I see!
+Low sleep pressure is not commonly discussed out there in the world of baby sleep (yet!) but it’s THE most common cause of frequent night waking that I see!

 Sleep pressure – officially referred to as sleep/wake homeostasis – is one of the two systems in our body that regulates sleep.
 It’s actually a chemical called adenosine that builds up in our brain while we’re awake, and reduces while we sleep.
 The higher our sleep pressure (adenosine levels), the sleepier we feel and the more we need to sleep to reduce it down again.